-Applicants must provide summary information about project funding sources and details of matching funds based on their selected project type for Part A1,A2 and/or B, if applicable on the portal
+Applicants must provide summary information about project funding sources and details of matching funds based on their selected project type for Part A1,A2 and/or B, if applicable on the portal and in the Project Financials Workbook

 Category

-Total Project Cost
+Total Project Cost \$

 Total Grant Amount Requested

 Total Match Amount

-Total Match Percentage (Must be Min. of 25% w/o waiver)
+Total Match Percentage (Must be Min. of 25% w/o waiver) %

-Applicants must submit evidence of the committed matching funds.
+· Applicants must submit evidence of the committed matching funds.